tkdguy85/windborne-test/README.md

 ## Initial Setup

+Phase 0 - Dry run (probably locally): spin up and spit out data and see what else comes to mind.

-Phase 1 - Setup simple FE interface that'll list the first n number of balloons (maybe 10 to start)
+Phase 1 - Setup simple React FE interface that'll list the first n number of balloons (maybe 10 to start)

 Phase 2 - Probably using [Leaflet](https://leafletjs.com/), plot out balloon locations on a map via a pin.
 Additionally, have maybe a line plot that can show each balloons altitude readings over time.